 - a ebook: turn a series of posts into an ebook, which is available to download as a PDF for a tweet

 This is just scratching the surface.
 There are many other ways to re-skin your content and you will also find a host of niche-specific content formats.
-For example, in the travel space Jauntful helps users to create their own personalised maps containing their favourite things to do and can be uploaded to its own dedicated platform.
+For example, in the travel space Jauntful helps users to create their own personalised maps containing their favourite things to do in an area and can be uploaded to its own dedicated platform.

 It makes perfect sense to want to repurpose your content after all the effort you’ve put into creating it in the first place.
 Just remember to always add value by making each piece more digestible and easier to understand than its predecessor.